theArjun/ead-notes/notes/development-process-management/continuous-integration.md

 ![Continuous Integration](../assets/images/ci.jpg)

-- CI is a development practise that requires developer to integrate code into a shared repository, multiple times.
+- CI is a development practice that requires developer to integrate code into a shared repository, multiple times.
 - Each code push is then verified by a automated build system, allowing team to detect problem early.
   By integrating regularly, we can detect error quickly and locate them more easily.
-- Continous integration is cheap, not integrating continously is expensive.
+- Continuous integration is cheap, not integrating continuously is expensive.
-- If we don't follow a continuous approach, you will jave a llonger periodss between integration.
+- If we don't follow a continuous approach, you will have a longer periods between integration.
-  This makes it exponentially mroe difficult to find and fix problems, such integration problems can easily knock a project of schedule or cause it to fail altogether.
+  This makes it exponentially more difficult to find and fix problems, such integration problems can easily knock a project of schedule or cause it to fail altogether.

 ![CI Workflow](../assets/images/ci-workflow.jpg)
 ![CI Workflow](../assets/images/ci-flow.png)